karanshah229/commit-message-generator/README.md

 -   Adds `pageToken` and `limit` query params to endpoints
 ```

-### Evaluation
+## Evaluation Criteria

-Your solution will be evaluated based on the following criteria:
+Your solution will be evaluated on:

--   **Correctness**: The agent consistently produces valid Conventional Commit messages.
+-   **Correctness**: Produces valid Conventional Commit messages
--   **Relevance**: The messages accurately describe the code changes.
+-   **Relevance**: Messages accurately describe the code changes
--   **Consistent with previous commits**: The messages accurately reflect the tone and style of the previous commit messages.
+-   **Consistency**: Matches the style of previous commits
--   **Tool Integration**: The agent correctly fetches and uses information from the Kanban server when a ticket ID is present in the branch name.
+-   **Tool Integration**: Properly uses Kanban server when ticket IDs are present
--   **Code Quality**: The code is well-structured, readable, and maintainable.
+-   **Code Quality**: Well-structured, readable, and maintainable code